fareen341/React/README.md

 - Every redux store has a single root render function.
 - Installation <b>npm i redux react-redux</b>
 - To debug redux app we can use Redux Dev Tools.
 See below in extensions topic.
 - So basically we get state from store object, and we use dispatch to pass updatedState to redux store.
+- In main index.js we need to attach redux with out react app.
+The <Provider> component in Redux plays a crucial role in connecting your React application to the Redux store.
+Here’s a detailed explanation.
+- By passing the store as a prop, the <Provider> ensures: Any component in the component tree can access the store without needing to pass it manually as a prop.

 - Example:
 ```javascript
 // Step 1: